 June 15, 2020 – MONA is proud to announce we are the new caretakers for the Silverlake Circus of Books Sign.
 Circus of Books was a gay bookstore and adult shop that operated in West Hollywood and Silverlake.
 For generations of gay men, the Circus of Books sign was a symbol for a store, gathering place, cruising spot, and resource to the community.
 The mom-and-pop business was established in 1982 by Karen and Barry Mason, and survived the AIDS crisis, censorship wars, and multiple recessions until its closure in 2016.
 MONA thanks the Masons for their donation and the indelible contributions they have made to Los Angeles and the LGBTQ community.

 “The Museum of Neon Art has saved numerous signs from across Los Angeles, the county it calls home, yet the Circus of Books neon sign is the first piece in what we hope is a growing collection of neon signs representing LGBTQ culture and history,” says J. Eric Lynxwiler, President of MONA’s Board of Trustees.
 “The Circus of Books neon sign is important to many, not just because of recent memory, but because of the bookstore’s place as a safe haven for many generations of the LGBTQ community.”

-When President Trump suggested in April 2020 that the internal use of disinfectant and ultraviolet (UV) light could be helpful in treating COVID-19, it left disinfectant companies scrambling to issue statements pleading with consumers not to ingest their product.
+April 25, 2020 – When President Trump recently suggested that the internal use of disinfectant and ultraviolet (UV) light could be helpful in treating COVID-19, it left disinfectant companies scrambling to issue statements pleading with consumers not to ingest their product.

 The UV comments, on the other hand, sounded very familiar at MONA, since light and electricity have been the focus of both appropriate and inappropriate, effective and ineffective therapeutic treatments for centuries.